 - Relax, and watch everything quickly disappearing.

-- To avoid burning tears, keep a lit candle on your workstation where you are slicing the onions.
+- To avoid onions-onions-triggered tears, keep a lit candle on your workstation where you are slicing the onions.

 - Invest in a good quality of basmati rice.
 This specific ingredient could make or break Kushari.
-Soak the rice for 20 minutes and then rinse it several times until the water runs clear.
+Soak the rice for 30 minutes in cold water, and then rinse it several times under tap water until the water runs clear.

 - Best Kushari places in Cairo are “Abu Tarek“ and “kushari Al Tahrir.

-- It is fair to say that you can confidently double up the ingredients for a second batch of Kushari.
+- You can double up the ingredients for a second batch of Kushari.